 ISI Co-Founder & Director, Dr Jonathan Storey

-After completing a degree in Physics and a PhD in Space Plasma Physics at the University of Leicester, Jon entered the world of optical instrumentation.
-Since then, he has been responsible for designing and building every element of optical and laser-based instruments for various applications, ranging from the highest specification optical filter and 3D landing LIDARs for the European Space Agency to a gas contaminant sensor for British Gas.
+Dr Storey completed his Physics degree and PhD in Space Plasma Physics at the University of Leicester.
+Subsequently, he has designed and built optical and laser-based instruments for diverse applications.
+His projects include developing the highest specification optical filters and 3D landing LIDARs for the European Space Agency, as well as a gas-contaminant sensor for British Gas.

-Dr Will Brooks received his B.Sc (Hons) degree in Chemistry in 2006 from the University of Wales, Bangor and obtained a PhD in Electronic Engineering from Bangor University in 2012, studying spatially resolved performance characteristics of thin-film CdTe photovoltaic solar cells.
-Following this, Will took up a postdoctoral position at the Centre for Solar Energy Research at Glyndwr University, working as Research Assistant on a Welsh Government Academic Expertise for Business (A4B) Collaborative Industrial Research Project (CIRP).
+Dr Will Brooks received his BSc (Hons) degree in Chemistry in 2006 from the University of Wales, Bangor and obtained a PhD in Electronic Engineering from Bangor University in 2012.
+Here, he studied spatially resolved performance characteristics of thin-film CdTe photovoltaic solar cells.
+Following this, Will took up a postdoctoral position at the Centre for Solar Energy Research at Glyndwr University.
+There, he worked as a Research Assistant on a Welsh Government Academic Expertise for Business (A4B) Collaborative Industrial Research Project (CIRP).
+This role deepened his expertise in applied industrial research and instrumentation development.

 Research Scientist, Charles Warren

-Charles completed a Masters’s Degree in Physics at the University of Exeter in 2014.
-His particular research area related to Raman spectroscopy of graphene, a revolutionary new material with potential applications in various industries and technologies.
-During his work on graphene, he gained experience in cleanroom protocols and optical lithography.
-After his degree, Charles completed a PGCE at the University of Exeter and achieved a teaching scholarship from the Institute of Physics.
-He spent some time as a science teacher specialising in physics before returning to research and development.
+Charles completed a Master’s Degree in Physics at the University of Exeter in 2014.
+His research focused on Raman spectroscopy of graphene.
+During this work, he gained experience in cleanroom protocols and optical lithography.
+After completing a PGCE, he taught science, specialising in physics, before returning to research and development.

 The University of Southampton’s Optoelectronics Research Centre

-Matthew Partridge received a BSc in biochemistry from Lancaster University, Lancaster, and his PhD from Cranfield University in 2014 on developing fibre optics into molecular sensors.
-In 2018, he joined Southampton University, Southampton, U.K., and worked on the applications of microstructure fibre in sensing applications.
-Since 2020, he has been running the science communication website ErrantScience.com and is the Technical Director with Orlef Ltd., a company specialising in point-of-care diagnostics.
+Dr Partridge earned a BSc in Biochemistry from Lancaster University and a PhD from Cranfield in 2014.
+His doctoral research developed fibre-optic sensors for molecular detection.
+In 2018, he joined the University of Southampton to apply microstructured fibre in sensing applications.
+Since 2020, he has directed Orlef Ltd. and run the science communication website ErrantScience.com.
+He is also Technical Director with Orlef Ltd., a company specialising in point-of-care diagnostics.